The Best Pearl Jewelry From Kate Spade, Shopbop, BaubleBar and More

-The Best Pearl Jewelry -- Deals From Bloomingdale's, Kate Spade, Shopbop, BaubleBar and More
+The Best Pearl Jewelry From Kate Spade, Shopbop, BaubleBar, Bloomingdale's and More

 Pearls are truly a timeless classic, but in recent years, pearls have had a resurgence as a big trend in jewelry and accessories -- presented in cool, modern ways.